 Posted on 8th of April, 2013 by Lévana

-I believe I couldn’t live without lentils.
-I love’em, In any shape or form.
+I believe I couldn’t live without lentil soup.
+I love lentils, in any shape or form.
 This Moroccan Lentil Soup, and my Indian Red Lentil Soup, are among my favorite.

 We grew up eating this soup.
-All my favorite flavors are in, and I make it totally meatless, so I can enjoy it a lot more often (scroll down for the meat variation).
+All my favorite flavors are in, and I make it totally meatless, so I can enjoy it a lot more often, the vegetarian way (scroll down for the meat variation).
 Costs pennies and takes minutes, and tastes like a million bucks: You just can’t miss with these assertive flavors!
 It is also very versatile: Using the exact same base, you might want to substitute other grains for the lentils, just as long as they need no soaking and don’t take longer to cook (barley, azuki, brown rice, mung, etc) All variations suggested below, except for the bulghur soup) are gluten-free

 2 large onions, quartered